-Kristin Allen is a world champion acrobat, keynote speaker, and high performance consultant based in Los Angeles, California.
+Kristin Allen is a world champion acrobat, keynote speaker, and performance consultant based in Los Angeles, California.

 Kristin began her athletic career at the age of nine, representing the United States in acrobatic gymnastics.
 Over the next decade, she and acrobatics partner Michael Rodrigues became U.S. National Champions, World Champions, and the first and only Americans to win World Games in the sport.
 Allen has earned numerous accolades beyond her competition results, including USA Gymnastics Sportsperson of the Year, Athlete of the Year, and FIG World-Class Gymnast.
 In 2015, she was inducted into the USA Gymnastics Hall of Fame.